Ojas1510/Credit-Card-Fraud-Detection/README.md

 Statistical Measures: <br />
 Calculate and compare the mean values for the amount of legitimate transactions and fraudulent transactions. <br />
 Compute other relevant statistical measures such as median, standard deviation, minimum, and maximum values for both types of transactions. <br />

+# Data Splitting
+Split the dataset into two separate DataFrames - one for fraud transactions and one for legitimate transactions - based on the given labels [0, 1].  <br />
+# Data Undersampling
+Undersample the majority class (legitimate transactions) to balance the dataset.

+# Model Building
+Create target (y) and features (X) from the undersampled data. <br />
+Split the data into training and testing sets. <br />

+# Model Training and Evaluation
+Apply logistic regression to train the model.  <br />
+Logistic regression is a binary classification algorithm.
+It predicts the probability of an instance belonging to a particular class based on input features.  <br />
+Calculate the accuracy of the model.  <br />
+Evaluate the model using the confusion matrix.  <br />
+Using the confusion matrix, we can calculate various evaluation metrics to assess the model's performance.  <br />